You Can Create a Legacy of Education

 Once funded, the endowment is invested for a period of one year, allowing time to earn initial interest.
 Each year thereafter, a percentage of the interest earned is used to fund your designated program.
 The remaining interest earned is then reinvested to increase the overall amount of your endowment.
 The Board of Directors of Heritage University sets the annual reinvestment percentage annually.

 How do I receive information about how my endowed fund is used?

-A Donor Market Value letter is mailed to fund holders annually.
+A Scholarship Market Value letter is mailed to fund holders annually.
 It outlines how your funds were used, or in the case of scholarships, how much was awarded, the recipients of the awards and the total market value of your endowed fund.